manuelcorralesglb/rubybootcamp/README.md

   * Use the respond_to method to render the json response.
   * Use the correct http status codes in each case.

-### Topic 6: Models relations
+### Topic 6: Relations (part 1)
   1. Create a new Match model that should have at least a time field and two teams.
   2. Link the Game and Team models using the ActiveRecord relations.
   3. Create a new page to create Matches.

+### Topic 6.1: Relations (part 2)
-  4. Create a Group model and link the Match to a Group using ActiveRecord relations.
+  1. Create a Group model and link the Match to a Group using ActiveRecord relations.
-  5. Create a page to create Groups.
+  2. Create a page to create Groups.
-  6. Create a page to add matches to a group.
+  3. Create a page to add matches to a group.
-  7. Create a page that lists the groups.
+  4. Create a page that lists the groups.
-  8. In the page created in point 7, make the group name a link that takes you to the group matches.
+  5. In the page created in point 7, make the group name a link that takes you to the group matches.
 Matches should be sorted by date.

 Key points:
   * You should have a has_one and a has_many relationship.
   * You should have validations in the Group and Match models.

+Extra credit:
+  * Create a new model Stadium and refactor the Team model to move out the stadium properties to his own class.
+Make a relation between Stadium and Team.
+  * Add a relation between match and stadium (where the match will be played).

 ### Topic 7: Testing
   1. Include rspec, factory girl and Capybara gems in the Gemfile.